serenity-js/serenity-js/docs/screenplay-pattern.md

 Scenario: Adding the first todo item
 ```

-Here, James should be able to add the first todo item to his list
+Here, James should be able to add the first todo item to his list.

 ### Task